-Each course is normally assigned one credit per hour of lecture / tutorial per week and 0.5 credits for one hour of laboratory or project or industrial training or seminar per week.
-The total credits for the programme will be 68.
+Each course is normally assigned one credit per hour of lecture / tutorial per week and 0.5 credit for one hour of laboratory or project or industrial training or seminar per week.
+The total credits for the Programme will be 68.

-6. Duration of the programme
+6. Duration of the Programme

-A student of M.E / M.Tech programme is normally expected to complete in four semesters for full-time / six semesters for part-time but in any case not more than four years for full-time / six years for part-time from the date of admission.
+A student of M.E Programme is normally expected to complete in four semesters for the full-time but in any case not more than four years from the date of admission.

-7. Registration for courses
+7. Registration for Courses